chef/automate/components/docs-chef-io/content/automate/supermarket_integration_with_automate.md

     default['supermarket']['chef_oauth2_verify_ssl'] = false
     ```

-    The value of the flag `chef_oauth2_verify_ssl` is boolean and should be based on whether you have a valid certificate(non self-signed certificate) for automate.
-If you have a valid certificate set it as `true`, or else set it as `false`.
+    The flag `chef_oauth2_verify_ssl` value is boolean and should be based on whether you have a valid(non self-signed certificate) certificate for automate.
+If you have a valid certificate, set it as `true`, or else set it as `false`.

 1. Now, run the following `reconfigure` command to reflect the above changes in the running supermarket application: